arshanss504/Arshan-Observability-Demo-Final/readme.md

 There are two methods to add trace information to spans and logs using the OpenTelemetry Python SDK:

-1. [Code-based Instrumentation](https://opentelemetry.io/docs/languages/python/instrumentation/): This involves adding trace information to spans, logs, and metrics using the OpenTelemetry Python SDK.
+1. Code-based Instrumentation: This involves adding trace information to spans, logs, and metrics using the OpenTelemetry Python SDK.
 It requires more coding effort but allows for the addition of exemplars to metrics.
 We employ this approach in this project.
-2. [Zero-code Instrumentation](https://opentelemetry.io/docs/zero-code/python/): This method automatically instruments a Python application using instrumentation libraries, but only when the used [frameworks and libraries](https://github.com/open-telemetry/opentelemetry-python-contrib/tree/main/instrumentation#readme) are supported.
+2. Zero-code Instrumentation: This method automatically instruments a Python application using instrumentation libraries, but only when the used frameworks and libraries are supported.
 It simplifies the process by eliminating the need for manual code changes.
 However, it does not allow for the addition of exemplars to metrics.
-For more insights into zero-code instrumentation, refer to my other project, [OpenTelemetry APM](https://github.com/blueswen/opentelemetry-apm?tab=readme-ov-file#python---fastapi).
+For more insights into zero-code instrumentation, refer to my other project, [OpenTelemetry Collector](https://github.com/arshanss504/Arshan-OtelCollector-Observability-Demo.git).

 ### Prometheus - Metrics